linehanMatt/tmp-content/solutions/audience-activation.md

 ::feature-callout{title="Create new audiences with just a few clicks" description="Execute custom campaigns with ease.
 Slice and dice your data to create custom segments without SQL.
 Or tell our AI assistant to do it for you!" prompt="Show me how easy it is to create an audience."}
 ::

 ::mega-feature-callout{title="NEW ACTIVATION PLATFORM" subtitle="Instantly deliver your data to The Trade Desk" description="Activate your audiences on the world's largest independent DSP.
-Narrative seamlessly integrates with The Trade Desk so you can reach customers across every digital channel and device." prompt="Tell me about the Narrative integration with The Trade Desk."}
+Narrative seamlessly integrates with The Trade Desk so you can reach customers across every digital channel and device." link-url="/products/connectors/tradedesk-connector" link-text="Learn More"}
 ::